Martha Johnson Patterson: Biography

-First Daughter

 Patterson's father, Andrew Johnson became President of the United States after the assassination of Abraham Lincoln in 1865.
 Her mother, First Lady Eliza McCardle Johnson, suffered from ill health and had little interest in social functions, so Patterson took over hostess responsibilities.
 Eliza made only two public appearances during her tenure as First Lady.
 Patterson was a popular figure in Washington and set a friendly tone for White House social functions.
 She disarmed onlookers by announcing, "We are plain folks from Tennessee, called here by a national calamity.
 I hope not much will be expected of us."

 In keeping with her image as a country girl, Patterson brought two Jersey cows to the White House.
 The cows pastured on the lawn and Patterson milked them daily, "don[ning] a calico dress and a spotless apron."
 Just before the execution of Mary Surratt, her daughter Anna came to the White House, hoping to persuade Johnson to spare her mother's life.
 Denied access to the president, she lay weeping on the stairs to his office and was comforted by Patterson, who said there was nothing she could do to stop it.

 The White House had fallen into disrepair after the Civil War.
 Much of the furniture was dirty and broken, the walls and floors were stained with tobacco juice, and the entire house was infested with insects.
 Patterson oversaw a $30,000 renovation of the White House.
 She hung new wallpaper, slipcovered old furniture, and used muslin cloth to cover the carpets during receptions.
 During her remodel of the White House, Patterson discovered a series of George P. A. Healy presidential portraits that were originally commissioned by Congress in 1857.
 Patterson framed and displayed them in the Transverse Hall where they can still be seen.

+Patterson returned to East Tennessee after the conclusion of her father's presidency and lived there for the remainder of her life.
+A U.S. Army colonel who was born in Greeneville and whose family had been social with Johnson descendants, Fay W. Brabson, spent the better part of 60 years studying Andrew Johnson, beginning with a master's thesis in 1914, and wrote of Patterson in a Johnson biography published 1972:

+She outlived all her siblings, her daughter, and two nieces.
+She remodeled the Johnson family home to her liking in late 19th century style, this work has since been removed so it has the appearance it had during Johnson's time.
+In later life she lived on a farm near Greeneville, and worked to preserve the overall legacy of her father.
+Patterson died on July 10, 1901.
+She is buried in Andrew Johnson National Cemetery in Greeneville, Tennessee.